 - Where a Joint Tenant is not contributing to the rent, a credit and identity check is required

 - If your combined income does not meet the requirements of the agreement, a guarantor may be needed

 When applying for a rental property, as you would expect with most official applications, we will require two original forms of identification which confirm your name and address.
 You will need to bring these to our local offices.
 The documents we require are:

 - Recent Bank statement or Utility bill (dated within last 3 months)

 Before completion of the contract, we will also require satisfactory references.

-- Standard Security Deposit – One and a half month’s rent
+- Standard Security Deposit – 5 weeks rent

-A security deposit acts as a safeguard for the landlord, ensuring that any damage to the property or expenses incurred, for example, due to missed rental payments, is covered.
+A security deposit acts as a safeguard for the landlord, ensuring that any damage to the property or expenses incurred, for example, due to missed rental payments, are covered.

 The deposit will be released to you when the property has been vacated, a satisfactory inventory has been completed and all rent is up to date.
 In the unfortunate event that damage has occurred to the property or there is outstanding rent, the deposit will be used to rectify this.

 Client Money Protection is a legal requirement for all letting agents who deal with client money from 1st April 2019.
 Under current legislation, the Consumer Rights Act 2015 made it a legal requirement for every lettings agent in England to display whether or not they are a member of a Client Money Protection scheme.
 Letting Agents in Wales are required to be a member of a Client Money Protection scheme (and display this to consumers) as part of their Rent Smart Wales registration.